platformsh/platformsh-docs/docs/src/add-services/varnish.md

    }
    ```

-   This is so that only requests from the listed IPs are accepted.
+   This list ensures that only requests from the listed IPs are accepted.
+   Choose which IPs to allow.
    If you are sending requests from an app, checkout the [outbound IPs for the region](../development/regions.md#public-ip-addresses).

    Alternatively, you could code in a token that must be sent with the request.